Western Kentucky vs. Charlotte College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Western Kentucky and its opponents have gone over the current 73-point total in three of six games (50%) this season.
+- Western Kentucky and its opponents have combined to score more than 73 points in three of six games this season.

 - Charlotte and its opponents have combined to score more than 73 points in two games this season.

-- The two teams combine to score 66.8 points per game, 6.2 less than the over/under in this contest.
+- The two teams combine to score 66.8 points per game, 6.2 less than the total in this contest.

-- The 60.4 combined points per game that these two squads have allowed this season are 12.6 fewer than the 73 over/under in this contest.
+- These two squads combine to surrender 60.4 points per game, 12.6 fewer than this contest's over/under.

-- The Hilltoppers and their opponents score an average of 66.1 points per game, 6.9 fewer than Saturday's total.
+- The average total in Hilltoppers games this season is 66.1, 6.9 points fewer than Saturday's total of 73 .

 Western Kentucky Stats and Trends